For email, add @a2schools.org

 Courtney KileyEcology, Foundations of Science (FOS) I & II,Ecology, Forumemail: kileycBorn and raised in Ann Arbor, I always wanted to go to Community.
 That didn't quite pan out in high school, so I feel fortunate to have been hired to teach science here at CHS.
 I love working with such inspiring colleagues and students!
 Outside of school, I love spending time outside with my family.

-Pam KirchenIndependent Learning Center (ILC)email: kirchenI been a staff member at Community for over 20 years and a proud member of the Ann Arbor Public Schools for nearly 30 year.
+Pam KirchenIndependent Learning Center (ILC)email: kirchenI have been a staff member at Community for over 20 years and a proud member of the Ann Arbor Public Schools for nearly 30 year.
 I am married and have two children, both graduates of CHS.
 I work in the Individualized Learning Center (ILC), an academic support center.

 Ed KulkaMath Analysis,Geometry, Forumemail: kulkaI am a Forum leader and a math teacher.
 I have taught a little of everything over the years.

 George LancasterEngineering, Computer Scienceemail: lancasterg

 This is my second year teaching at Community and 16th year as a teacher.
 After graduating from the University of Michigan with a degree in Mechanical Engineering, I spent the next ten years as a design and project engineer of automotive safety products, primarily steering wheels and airbags.
 I then returned to school to earn a teaching certificate and have been teaching high school math and physics for the past 14 years.
 I am looking forward to combining those two careers and teaching Engineering (Project Lead the Way) this year and Computer Science.

 Laurel LandrumSpanish 2, 3, & 4email: landrumlI love teaching Spanish at Community!
 I believe in promoting communicative competence and cultural awareness through task-based activities in my classroom.
 I feel lucky to be teaching such great kids in such a great school.
 I am an AAPS alum and I feel fortunate to be raising my daughter near my family in my hometown.
 Outside of Spanish, my interests include reading, traveling, and spending time with the people I care about.